A3Geo/Guizero-test/README.md

 I created this to learn (more) Python and I could use a simple and portable note taking application. *Learning by doing !*

-Project is still in very early stages.
+Project is still in very early stages and has been tested with just a small number of files

 'features' implemented :